The supernatural, I suspect, resembles nature in that, though you drive it out with a pitchfork, it always comes creeping back….

 What Makes A Ghost?

-Much study and research has been done to determine why someone becomes a ghost and the prevailing theory is that when death is sudden and traumatic, it is more likely to result in a haunting. .
+Much study and research have been done to determine why someone becomes a ghost and the prevailing theory is that when death is sudden and traumatic, it is more likely to result in a haunting.

 Though some ghosts may stay here simply because they want to, most ghosts are caused by one of the following situations: